karanamrahul/Natural-Language-Processing-Projects/README.md

    stands for Capital alphabets.
 10<<DD<<99 & 1000<<DDDD<<9999 PTS:100

 5.1 Write the above again from scratch where KA can be changed to DL, and 1000/9999 ranges can be provided.
 PTS:100

+Week-8 Assignment

+## Task-1

+To create a seq2seq model which can translate text from french to german using encoder and decoder architecture with three layers of LSTM.

+Reference for the seq2seq paper :[seq2seq](https://arxiv.org/pdf/1409.3215.pdf)

+## Task-2

+To create 100 python programs which will be used as a dataset in the upcoming course.

+write 100 such examples.
+These are the requirements: if you want the code to print something, then mention "print" in the text

+Example file - sample.py
+#### write a python program to add two numbers
+num1 = 1.5
+num2 = 6.3
+sum = num1 + num2
+print(f'Sum: {sum}')

+#### write a python function to add two user provided numbers and return the sum
+def add_two_numbers(num1, num2):
+    sum = num1 + num2
+    return sum

+#### write a program to find and print the largest among three numbers

+num1 = 10
+num2 = 12
+num3 = 14
+if (num1 >= num2) and (num1 >= num3):
+   largest = num1
+elif (num2 >= num1) and (num2 >= num3):
+   largest = num2
+else:
+   largest = num3
+print(f'largest:{largest}')

+read the sample.py clearly to see the examples and learn from it.
+If you want the code to write a program, you are NOT asking to write a function.
+If you want a function, please mention it.

+run the code in the terminal/notebook and make sure it runs!

+you cannot write more than 5 simple functions like add 2/3/4/5 numbers or divide, etc. Try and think of something tough, for example, add a list or tuple together. stick to python only (no 3rd party library like numpy, etc)

+here are some examples:

+1.provide the length of list, dict, tuple, etc
+2.write a function to sort a list
+3.write a function to test the time it takes to run a function 4.write a program to remove stop words from a sentence provided, etc